 The game focuses on the WEXEL corporation and sees you having to work out passwords to enter online to move the next stage.
 This one took the two of us aaagggees to complete…and that was just part one.
 In all honesty, after not getting all the way through part two, we gave up!

-Deadlocked were pretty much the first to come up with an online game.
-To do all three parts will probably take around five or six hours in total.
+The Insiders is getting a lot of hype online because Deadlocked were pretty much the first to come up with an online game.
+To do all three parts will probably take around two hours in total.
 It is value for money though…only costing a tenner.

 Code Decode Swindon – Oldervik Online.

 This game is again a print and play, but with some unique elements that make it stand out from all the other print and play types (I don’t want to give anything away).
-The first part took us three hours to complete as two people and there were some cutting out, sticking and colouring in elements that younger players might enjoy.
+The first part took us three hours to complete as two people and there were some cutting out and sticking and colouring in elements that weren’t what we would call ‘fun’.
+Other people who we know who have played really liked the colouring in though…plus if you have younger players they might enjoy that element.

-Like Code Decode’s real life games, this is tricky, but has a sense of style about it.
+Like Code Decode’s real life games, this is tricky, but has a sense of style about it (if that’s what you like).
 Part 2 was better than part 1 but took us four hours to complete.

-The online hint system is good.
-Overall probably the best print and play game we have done so far.
+The online hints system is good.
+Overall probably the best print and play one we have done so far.
 The first part is £9.99.
 The second is £12.99.
 We’re awaiting part 3.

-What we’re finding the most fun, are the remote avatar games.
+What we are finding the most fun however, are the remote avatar games.
 Where you control a real person in a real room with real padlocks, things to find, puzzles to solve and only 60 minutes on the clock.
+Call us ‘traditionalists’.

 Escape Rooms Southend – The Virus & The Right Key.